grg2rsr/TaskControl/2do.md

 ## argparse
 for ini files

-## shouldn't be possible to click run again

 ## change logging to log by default (to temp)
 and then have two modes of quitting